jdawson4/radioLog/README.md

 1. Insert a WSJT-X ALL.TXT file into "toBeProcessed"
 2. `python processLogs.py`

 Alternatively, one can write `python processLogs.py true` in order to both perform the process _and_ to view all known cq locations on a plot!
+I've included a sample photo, map.png, of locations I've heard CQs from in my bedroom using the standard RTL-SDR blog v3.
+Surprisingly, I can frequently hear across the Atlantic using just the standard dipole antenna!

 # Requirements:
 1. pandas